-The MCI scores recorded were reflective of 'good' health at sites 1, 2, 3, and 5, while the score at site 4 was reflective of 'fair' health.
-There were no significant differences in MCI scores between sites in the current survey, and all sites scored higher than their site medians, although not significantly.
+The MCI scores recorded were reflective of 'good' health at sites 1 to 4, while the score at site 5 was categorised as 'fair' health.
+All MCI results were greater compared to their respective historical medians, with sites 2 and 3 both significantly higher (by 13 and 11 units respectively).